bocadilloproject/bocadillo/docs/discussions/security.md

 # Security

-Bocadillo is still a young framework and, while we're building it with security in mind, you should make sure you follow common security guidelines before putting your application in production.
+While Bocadillo was designed with security in mind, you should make sure you follow common security guidelines before putting your application in production.

 ::: warning DISCLAIMER
 Information Security is hard, and we're no experts.
-If you notice anything wrong with the present recommendations, please let us know, e.g. by opening an issue.
+If you notice anything wrong with the present recommendations, please let us know!
 :::

 ## HTTPS